StefRuseva88/SoftUni-Front-End-Tech/README.md

 - Assertions: Utilize a variety of assertions to validate code functionality.
 - Test Coverage: Achieve high test coverage by thoroughly testing all critical code paths.

+## Getting Started
+### Prerequisites
+Ensure you have the following installed:

+- Node.js
+- npm
+- A modern web browser (e.g., Chrome, Firefox)

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.